leigabriel/vscode-config/README.md

 # VS Code Config

-This repository contains a set of Visual Studio Code settings and a custom CSS file to enhance your editor experience.
+This repository contains a set of Visual Studio Code settings and a custom CSS file to create a minimalist editor experience.

 ## Installation